lauropera/lauropera/README.md

 # Hey!
 I'm Lauro, an brazilian 🐬

-👨🏻‍🏫 Learning to be a teacher someday.</br>
+👨🏻‍🏫 Learning and helping people to be a teacher someday.</br>
 </br>
 ☕ Studying JavaScript, HTML and CSS
 </br>